Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Methods

 All dependent variables ($\delta, \psi, p, k^*$, $k$) are known at time $t$.
 Then we update from time $t$ to $t+\Delta t$ following the procedure below: \begin{enumerate} \item Solve the equilibrium equation (\ref{eqn:equilibrium}) for $u(t)$ and calculate $\sigma_{xy}^{qs}(t)$ on the fault. \item Solve (\ref{eqn:qusi-dynamic}) for velocity $V(t)$ using $p(t)$ when evaluating fault strength. \item Update $\psi(t +\Delta t)$, $\delta(t + \Delta t)$, and $k^*(t+ \Delta t)$ explicitly, e.g.,

 \item Implicitly update $p(t+\Delta t)$ and $k(t+\Delta t)$:

 The nonlinear system is solved using fixed-point iteration:

 Convergence is declared when the difference of successive updates to $p'$ drops below a tolerance.
-While spatial operators are written here for the continuum problem, the numerical solution is obtained for the spatially discretized problem where inverting the operator means solving a linear system. \end{enumerate}
+While spatial operators are written here for the continuum problem, the numerical solution is obtained for the spatially discretized problem where inverting the operator means solving a linear system with appropriate boundary conditions. \end{enumerate}